rajnandiniis/fro/README.md

-Here's a sample `README.md` file for your project.
  This document outlines the project's purpose, setup instructions, usage, and other important details.

 ```markdown
 ---Email Subscription Form---